MCD-50/react-native-material-component/README.md

 **It means, if you want to change primary color of your application for example.
 You can just pass to ThemeProvider object with your own settings.** Your settings will be merged with default theme.

 ## What else?
 Another great feature is, you can use the `uiTheme` everywhere.
 Even in your own components.
-So if you built your own implementation of `Button` for example, look how you can get the primary color.
+Look how you can get the primary color.

 ```js
 import ...